GeaucefStone/Secular_Democratic_Republic/contents/01B_constitution.md

 3. Any judge or prosecutor who consistently convicts and sentences defendants, or rules against plaintiffs based on legally protected characteristics are subject to investigation.
 Proof of discriminatory practices is punishable by life in prison with no possibility of parole.

 4. Exoneration is not a pardon.

+5. If charges are dismissed, expungement is automatic.

 ### Section 11: Criminal Conspiracy and Complicity